andreasdk/dcd-recipes/README.md

 **Search**
 To test the search function, I searched with keywords that should have returned results as well as searching with irrelevant keywords.
 I also tested the pagination to make sure the search keywords carried over to the selected page, and that the window automatically scrolled to the search results on the selected page.

+**Development**

+- I developed the app in sprints, creating one route and function at a time.
+I would test the function, make sure that it worked as intended and then moved on the next route.
+My project developed in scope from the initial layout I had in mind.
+I initially stored the ingredients and recipe directions as strings in the database before I found out that they could be stored as an array using the splitlines() method and then iterated over to create a list.
+I also displayed the recipes on the homepage as well as the recipes page, but that felt redundant so I changed it so a small collection of random recipe cards displays on the homepage every time the page is refreshed.
+I had tested using the new Chrome feature loading=lazy on the images, but it causes the recipe cards not to render properly so I removed it.

+- I created Git branches for the different functionalities of the website, and merged these branches with the master, which is the deployed branch.

 ### Validators

 **HTML**
 - [W3C HTML Validator](https://validator.w3.org) - WC3 does not understand the Jinja templating language, so throws up errors for that.
-It also does not currently understand loading="lazy" as this is a new Chrome feature since version 76.
 Other than the Jinja errors, the code is validated.

 **CSS**